Claude Cowork for transport and logistics firms: secure operations and document work

 Plan tier and a setup checklist for a transport firm

-The plan tier is the first decision: only Team and Enterprise carry the “not trained on by default” commitment plus the admin controls a firm needs.
-From there, a safe rollout is short: scope to one account folder, keep “ask before acting” on, write a usage policy, turn on OpenTelemetry monitoring, keep a person signing off on customer-facing output, and review the vendor terms against your customer contracts.
+Plan tier is the first decision.
+Only Team and Enterprise carry the “not trained on by default” commitment plus the admin controls a firm needs.
+From there the rollout is short.
+Scope to one account folder and keep “Manually approve” on.
+Write a usage policy, turn on OpenTelemetry monitoring, and keep a person signing off on customer-facing output.
+Then review the vendor terms against your customer contracts.

 Why Canadian firms bring this work to Fusion Computing